veeTavant/cto-game/README.md

 # CTO Game

 Can you become the most successful software company in history?
 Let's see your CTO chops!

+This is my test bed project for learning rust and learning TDD.

 # Installation and Running